-This will be a guide to how to set up the Intuos—or any Wacom tablet with ExpressKey buttons, or any Wacom tablet paired with an ExpressKey Remote —as a powerful productivity aid for noveling, freelancing, coding, teaching online, or just general office work.
+This will be a guide to how to set up the Wacom Intuos — or any Wacom tablet with ExpressKey buttons, or any Wacom tablet paired with an ExpressKey Remote — as a powerful productivity aid for noveling, freelancing, coding, teaching online, or just general office work.

-Back before working for Wacom was even on my radar, I used a 2013 Intuos Pen & Touch as a full-time mouse replacement for four years.
-I now use a Cintiq 16 HD for art and a Logitech gaming mouse for everything else.
-The Cintiq is the best art tool I’ve ever used, but I recently realized I miss using the flat tablet for work.
-Partially because the interface was more efficient, but I think a lot of it was also psychological: What do we associate more with writing than pens?
+Before writing for Wacom’s blog was even on my radar, I used an Intuos Pen & Touch tablet as a full-time mouse replacement for four years.
+I now use a Wacom Cintiq 16 for art, and a Logitech gaming mouse for everything else.
+The Cintiq is the best art tool I’ve ever used, but I recently realized I miss using the flat tablet for other work.
+This was partially because the interface was more efficient, but it was also psychological: what do we associate more with writing than pens?
 Just using it, even for ordinary articles, seemed to put me in more of a creative mode than using a mouse and keyboard.

 Yes, holding a pen for several hours on end takes some getting used to.
 Your hand might be sore for the first few days.
 And you’ll want to practice tucking it into your thumb crease while you type to make the switch between navigating and writing faster.
 But once you’re fluid with it, it’s more efficient, ergonomic, and fun than a mouse.
-It’s very satisfying to scroll by hovering and flicking your pen, highlight text the way you would in a book, physically drag paragraphs down the page to reorder them, and cut and paste with one tap of a button.
+It’s very satisfying to scroll by hovering and flicking your pen, highlighting text the way you would in a book, physically dragging paragraphs down the page to reorder them, and cutting and pasting with one tap of a button.

-In the interest of monetary honesty, this one was given to me by a manager a year ago and has been sitting in the closet neglected since then, so using one I got for free is less daunting than the idea of buying one for the purpose.
-But this model, a Small, retails for $95, half the price of a Medium, so if you’re interested in trying a tablet, it’s not a huge investment for both a mouse alternative and a capable drawing tool.
+The small Wacom Intuos retails for under $100, so if you’re interested in trying a tablet, it’s not a huge investment for both a mouse alternative and a capable drawing tool.
 Figuring out what size tablet you need can be tough, but the small is perfect for this purpose.
-It’s the size of a mousepad but more precise than a mouse, so you have more room to move in the same area.
-Even with a dual-1080p-monitor setup like mine, it feels fine.
+It’s the size of a mouse pad, but is much more precise than a mouse, so you have more room to move in the same area.
+Even with a dual-monitor setup like mine, it works great.

 I’ll walk you through the configuration process as if you’ve never used a tablet before, because maybe some people reading this won’t have.
-If you’re experienced with them, some of this will seem redundantly basic.
-But some of the other tips and shortcuts, you might not know as well.
-So bear with me.
+If you’re experienced with them, some of this will seem redundant — but some of the other tips and shortcuts might still be useful.

-We’ll leave it on Pen Mode despite using it as a mouse.
+We’ll leave it on Pen Mode, despite using it as a mouse.
 You want to get used to mentally mapping your tablet to the elements on your screen, and Pen Mode is far more precise anyway.
-Not to mention you’ll never lose your cursor again.

 If you’re using one monitor, turn on Force Proportions to match your tablet’s aspect ratio to your screen’s.
-You’ll need this for drawing, anyway.
-If you’re using two monitors, leave it off or it’ll reduce your tablet’s active area to a tiny sliver.
-You’ll need it for one type of program, but we’ll get to that later.
+If you’re using two monitors, leave this off or it’ll reduce your tablet’s active area to a tiny sliver.
+You might need it for one type of program, but we’ll get to that later.

 Set the lower button to middle-click instead of its default scroll.
 When it’s on scroll mode, you have to drag the pen across the tablet to scroll up and down.
 If you set it to middle-click, you can simply click once and navigate by hovering.
 Middle click also lets you quickly open and close Chrome tabs, and everything else clicking the scroll wheel does in other programs.

-Those four buttons, FYI, are called ExpressKeys, and any number of program or navigation functions can be assigned to them.
+Those four buttons on your Intuos, FYI, are called ExpressKeys, and any number of program or navigation functions can be assigned to them.
 For writing, we’ll do keyboard shortcuts.
 For the top left one, go to Keyboard > Keystroke, and in the popup window, hit Ctrl-X in the top field and name it Cut in the bottom one.

-If you’re using Windows 10, uncheck “Use Windows Ink” in the Mapping panel for all your writing programs, or else you’ll get that infuriating Handwriting popup every time you place your cursor.
+Tip: If you’re using Windows 10, uncheck “Use Windows Ink” in the Mapping panel for all your programs (other than Adobe Photoshop), or else you’ll get that infuriating Handwriting popup every time you place your cursor.

 If that still doesn’t work, you can turn the box alone off through Windows by searching for “Pen & Windows Ink” settings in the taskbar, and changing this one from “When the keyboard isn’t attached” to “Only in tablet mode.”

 We’re going to do one thing different here.
 There’s one capability that’s still missing: zoom.
-The normal Intuos doesn’t have any equivalent to a mouse’s scroll wheel.
-Some other Wacom products have a touch ring that can be programmed to serve that function—The Intuos Pro, Cintiq 13HD, ExpressKey remote, and various older models—but not this one.
+The Wacom Intuos small doesn’t have any equivalent to a mouse’s scroll wheel.
+Some other Wacom products have a touch ring that can be programmed to serve that function — the Wacom Intuos Pro and ExpressKey Remote, for example — but not this one.

 But don’t worry, the Intuos has a workaround.
 An inelegant one, I’ll admit, but it’s better than switching back to the mouse every time you need a closer look at something.

 Besides image editing programs, Chrome is probably where I need to zoom in the most for things like Google Maps.
-Since I don’t often cut when browsing the web, and I can just use Ctrl-X when I do, I’ll set the first key to Navigation > Pan/Zoom.
+Since I don’t often cut when browsing the web, and I can just use Ctrl-X when I do, I’ll switch the first ExpressKey from Ctrl-X to Navigation > Pan/Zoom.

-Zoom hitch aside, this is an even better mouse replacement than the 2013 Pen & Touch was.
-The P&T had a smooth plastic surface that constantly reminded you that you were using a computer peripheral.
-The current gens have a rubbery textured surface that genuinely make it feel like you’re somehow using a ballpoint on a notebook to control your computer.
-And the pen helps with that too: It’s lighter and thinner than either the P&T or the Cintiq, just 5½ inches long by 1/3 inch thick, smaller than a Bic.
+The Wacom Intuos is an even better mouse replacement than the 2013 Pen & Touch was.
+The P&T had a smooth plastic surface that constantly reminded you that you were using a computer peripheral, while the current Wacom tablets have a rubbery textured surface that genuinely makes it feel like you’re somehow using a ballpoint pen on a notebook to control your computer.

 But my favorite feature is the Bluetooth connectivity.
-On the bluetooth-enabled Intuos tablets, once the tablet’s charged via cable, you can connect it wirelessly and regain the use of your USB port.
-I didn’t see the point of this before I tried it—who uses a tablet further than a cord’s length away from the screen?—but now that I have, I never want to go back.
-It allows a lot more freedom of movement: I can slide it across the desk from one monitor to the other if I want to switch to another project on a different screen, without messing with the cable, or when I need the mouse for a game, I can simply turn the tablet off and set it aside.
-And once we can do these things again, it’ll be easy to slip into a backpack to use outside at a coffee shop, bookstore, or while traveling.
-It can be charged with any Micro-USB cable, so if you run it off Bluetooth, you can use a wall charger.
-It takes a few hours from empty to full, but it has a battery life of fifteen, meaning it’s good for two workdays or one brutal one.
+On the bluetooth-enabled Intuos tablets, once the tablet’s charged via cable you can connect it wirelessly and regain the use of your USB port.
+This allows a lot more freedom of movement; I can slide it across the desk from one monitor to the other if I want to switch to another project on a different screen without messing with the cable, or when I need the mouse for a game, I can simply turn the tablet off and set it aside.

-As for me, I’m going back to dailying the Intuos for my writing.
+All of this functionality means I’m going back to using the Wacom Intuos daily for my writing.